Master's thesis

 Registration

-You have to sign an attendance list, that is kept at the secretariats.
-Keep track of the number of presentations you have attended.
+You are responsible for keeping track of the presentations you have attended.
+You will be asked to provide an overview of the presentations via the Statement of Attendance at the end of your thesis process.
 You can also attend the presentations of Sustainable Development (track Energy and Materials).

 Dates

-The dates that are available for presenting your thesis or internship can be found on Blackboard.
+The dates that are available for presenting your thesis or internship can be found on Brightspace.
 Please contact the secretariat if you want to reserve a time slot (after consulting your supervisor).